Classic US sandwiches from club to Reuben: where they were invented and where to try them

 The Protected Art Archive/Alamy Stock Photo

 Happily, the price of peanut butter dropped in 1922, when chemist Joseph Rosefield invented a process for making a smooth variety with a much longer shelf life (he eventually went on to create Skippy peanut butter in 1933).
 This – along with the invention of sliced bread in 1928 – made the dish much more accessible to ordinary Americans, especially children, who could easily make a PB&J themselves.
-During the Second World War, both peanut butter and jelly were even part of the military rations list for United States soldiers.
+During World War II, both peanut butter and jelly were part of the military rations list for US soldiers.

-The only thing French about this classic sandwich is the bread it's traditionally served on; it was actually invented in LA at one of two historic restaurants – either Phillipe's or Cole's, depending on who you ask.
+The only thing French about this classic sandwich is the bread it's traditionally served on; it was actually invented in LA at one of two historic restaurants – either Philippe's or Cole's, depending on who you ask.
+(Pictured is Philippe's version.)
 The decadent dish consists of thinly sliced roast beef, melted Swiss cheese and onions, stuffed into a baguette or French roll, and accompanied by a bowl of jus (a thin gravy) to dip it into.
 However, there are plenty of variations, with some joints serving the bread or meat (sometimes both) also dipped in gravy.

-Both Phillipe's and Cole's were founded in 1908 – and both claim to have originated the French dip.
-The Phillipe's story goes that, in 1918, owner Philippe Mathieu unintentionally dropped a sandwich into a roasting pan full of juices, then served it to a hungry policeman.
+Both Philippe's and Cole's were founded in 1908, and both claim to have invented the French dip.
+The Philippe's story goes that, in 1918, owner Philippe Mathieu accidentally dropped a sandwich into a roasting pan full of juices, then served it to a hungry policeman.
 The next day, the policeman returned with friends, asking for more – and a legend was born.
-Cole's claims to have invented the French dip by accident a decade earlier in 1908, but the details are sketchy.
-In any case, you can drop into either Los Angeles institution for a world-class sandwich.
+Cole's claims to have invented the French dip by accident a decade earlier, in 1908, but the details are sketchy.
+In any case, you can drop into either LA restaurant for a world-class sandwich.

 Brent Hofacker/Shutterstock